techidaily/site-windows11/source/_posts/cutting-clutter-best-windows-apps-to-disable.md

  A similar runtime plugin, Adobe Shockwave Player, was discontinued in 2019\.
 The company no longer offers it for download, and you're extremely unlikely to find a website that needs it.

  You should thus remove both Shockwave Player and Flash Player.
 They're both relics of an era gone by and unnecessary today.
-However, it's still possible to[enjoy Flash games offline](https://www.makeuseof.com/tag/download-run-flash-games/) .
+However, it's still possible to [enjoy Flash games offline](https://www.makeuseof.com/tag/download-run-flash-games/) .

 ## 6\.
 Java

  Java is another media runtime, and it includes two components: Java on the desktop, and the Java plugin for browsers (which is notorious for having security problems).
 Though it was once fairly common, very few websites use it nowadays.
 At the time of writing,[W3Techs](https://w3techs.com/technologies/details/cp-javaruntime/all/all) shows that a fraction of one percent of websites use Java.

- Modern versions of Chrome and Firefox don't support it, which means that[Java is less of a security problem than it once was](https://www.makeuseof.com/tag/java-security-risk/) .
+ Modern versions of Chrome and Firefox don't support it, which means that [Java is less of a security problem than it once was](https://www.makeuseof.com/tag/java-security-risk/) .
 Unless you're an Android developer or use some specialized software that relies on Java, you should uninstall it.
 You'll probably never notice a difference.

 ## 7\.
 Microsoft Silverlight

 ![Silverlight Not Supported](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2021/03/Silverlight-Not-Supported.png)

  Silverlight is a web framework, similar to Adobe Flash, that once enabled rich media content in your browser.
 Years ago, these plugins were necessary on a lot of websites.
 But now they're deprecated and no longer useful.
-Looking at[W3Techs](https://w3techs.com/technologies/details/cp-silverlight/all/all) again, we see that around 0.02 percent of websites use Silverlight as of this writing.
+Looking at [W3Techs](https://w3techs.com/technologies/details/cp-silverlight/all/all) again, we see that around 0.02 percent of websites use Silverlight as of this writing.

  Modern browsers don't even work with Silverlight; Chrome and Firefox haven't supported it for years, and it was never compatible with Edge.
-Silverlight is only officially supported in[Internet Explorer, which Microsoft retired](https://www.makeuseof.com/internet-explorer-11-end-meaning/) in mid-2022\.
+Silverlight is only officially supported in [Internet Explorer, which Microsoft retired](https://www.makeuseof.com/internet-explorer-11-end-meaning/) in mid-2022\.
 You won't lose anything by uninstalling Silverlight.

 ## 8\.
 All Toolbars and Junk Browser Extensions